Painting a bathroom — the essential steps to follow for a clean and fresh finish

 Add in prep time and a second coat of paint and you should have the whole job done in four to five hours.
 But when planning, don’t forget you will need to include drying time for the first coat.

-You will need to take into account the conditions of the walls, if they have been painted with primer previously, and whether you are going from a dark colour to a light colour.
+This will often come down to the condition of the walls, if they have been painted with primer previously, and whether you are going from a dark colour to a light colour.
 If your walls have been primed previously and are in good condition, then you won't need a primer.

 Finally, if you're painting new plaster, you will need to apply a mist coat before painting the walls and ceiling with a suitable bathroom paint.